FACTBOX-When key U.S. states have to finalize election tallies | Politics

 FACTBOX-When key U.S. states have to finalize election tallies

-Nevada Secretary of State Barbara Cegavske, a Republican, is due to meet with state supreme court justices on Nov.
+NEVADA Nevada Secretary of State Barbara Cegavske, a Republican, is due to meet with state supreme court justices on Nov.
 24 to certify the vote.
-Trump allies on Nov.
-17 asked a court to halt certification or declare Trump the winner there.
+A judge on Nov.
+20 rejected an emergency bid by the conservative Election Integrity Project to halt the certification of results in Clark County, the state's most populous county, over alleged fraud.
 Biden won Nevada by more than 33,000 votes, according to the Nevada secretary of state's office.
-ARIZONA

-Arizona Secretary of State Katie Hobbs, a Democrat, is due to review county vote tallies on Nov.
-30 to certify results.
-Hobbs may postpone the final review on a day-to-day basis until Dec.
-3. Unofficial results had Biden ahead of Trump in the state by more than 10,000 votes.
-WISCONSIN

-The state's election commission has until Dec.
-1 to certify the election results.
-Trump's campaign paid the commission $3 million on Nov.
-18 for a recount of the vote in two heavily Democratic counties.
-Across the state, unofficial results had Biden ahead of Trump by more than 20,000 votes.

 - READ MORE ON: